This post may contain affiliate links. Please read our disclosure policy.

 I also wanted to note that overripe apples work well in this recipe.
 They may even soften faster, saving you a little cook time.

-FILLING.
+APPLES.
 Spray the crock pot with cooking spray, then add the apple slices to the crock pot.
-Add the sugar, corn starch, cinnamon, and lemon juice, and toss to combine.
+Add the sugar, cornstarch, cinnamon, and lemon juice, and toss to combine.

-COOK & SERVE.
+COOK.
 Sprinkle the topping in an even layer over the apples.
-Cover and cook on high for 2 hours, or on low for 4 hours.
+Cover and cook on HIGH for 2 hours, or on LOW for 4 hours.
 Partially uncover, and continue cooking for one hour to remove the excess moisture from the topping.
 Serve warm with ice cream or whipped cream on top.

-- If you find that your desert is a little sweet add zest from a lemon or an orange to balance it out.
+Balance flavor.
+If your dessert is a little sweet, add zest from a lemon or an orange to balance it out.

 Although very unlikely, as the condensation will make it damp, be sure that the paper towel does not get too hot and somehow catch fire.

-Leftovers: If you happen to have any leftover you can either store them in the fridge or freezer to be enjoyed later.
+STORE.
+Keep leftover crock pot apple crisp recipe in the fridge or freezer to be enjoyed later.
 (They make a delicious breakfast).
-You can put the leftovers in one large container or divide it up into individual serving sized containers.
+You can put the leftovers in one large container or divide them up into individual serving-sized containers.

 - Fridge: Store in the fridge for 2-3 days

-- To Reheat: thaw if applicable.
-If you’re on the go, or in a hurry, you can easily use the microwave to reheat the dessert.
-Otherwise heating it up the oven will help crisp up the topping.
+- To reheat: Thaw if applicable.
+If you’re in a hurry, you can easily use the microwave to reheat the dessert.
+Otherwise heating it up in the oven will help crisp up the topping.
 Set the oven to 350°F and heat for 10-15 minutes, or until hot.

 - Pumpkin Cobbler